4

 • "education and healthcare play a role"

-Why others are wrong: A (The opposite is implied (lower correlation = higher mobility).), C (There IS correlation, just less in Scandinavia.), D (Education is cited as a key factor in Scandinavia's higher mobility.).
+Why others are wrong: B (This option is incorrect.), C (There IS correlation, just less in Scandinavia.), D (Education is cited as a key factor in Scandinavia's higher mobility.).